keeps/commons-ip-dotnet/README.md

  * **Select package representation content:** add all the package files and/or folders into one representation.
 You can drop files or folders containing files (folders with sub-folders will be discarded).
 You can also rename the representation name (default value is "Representation").
  * **Select destination file and create package:** create the EARK-SIP file by choosing where the file will be saved.

-The project source code is available in the root `commons-ip-dotnet` folder.
+The project source code is available in the root `commons-ip-dotnet-demo` folder (soluton file is the root `commons-ip-dotnet-demo.sln` file).

 ## Use as a library